pkoukos/grcarma/README.md

 grcarma is a GUI to molecular dynamics trajectories analysis program [carma](http://utopia.duth.gr/~glykos/Carma.html).
 It is written in Perl and makes use of the Tk module for graphics.
-It is available for Linux and Windows, and requires the carma executable in the same folder ( or in the PATH ).
+It is available for Linux, MACOSX and Windows, and requires the carma executable in the same folder ( or in the PATH ).
 As seen in the synopsis the program can be launched with  a .psf / .dcd pair of files as arguments.
 Alternatively, the program can be run without any arguments and the user will be prompted